ChanderG/c-compiler/growth.md

 Now to do that: I am going to take the simplistic assumption that each temporary has one use.
 So in TAC that uses a temporary, I am going to remove it`s register allocation from the table.Simillarly the last register used is going to be stored in  global variable.
 And this is going to be assigned to the temporary.

 Note this has a problem -> when a if freed and b is not, the entire setup breaks.

+###After Multiplication added
+Adding Strings.
+By observation, all strings come before params with them.
+There is really no other use for them.